Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that the About page displays company information, mission and vision, team profiles, technology stack, culture, values, thesis timeline, and statistics correctly.

+**Preconditions:**
+- About page is accessible via navigation
+- Company information content is available
+- Page content is configured and populated
+- Responsive design is implemented

 **Actions:**
 - Step 1: Navigate to About page via navigation link
 - Step 2: Verify company information section is displayed